You’re capable, confident, and ready to take your career to the next stage. It’s time to LevelUP!

 LevelUP is currently only available to Brooklyn residents.

-LevelUP will be both in person and hybrid.
+The LevelUP Program is now hybrid (offering both in-person and virtual evening class sessions.)
 Applicants selected to participate in the cycles will be given a schedule and information for both types of interaction.

 To get started, you can attend any of the Information Sessions; all of the dates, times and locations for the Information Sessions are listed here .
 Once you’re ready to apply, please select your desired industry and submit your application.
 Be sure to check the start and end dates for each cycle you are applying for.